joshuapearson/tucson-josh/content/about.md

 a whole ecosystem that is needed to solve most problems.
 One of the most important parts of that ecosystem is how you store and interact with your data.
 I want to share my thoughts on some of the more interesting tools in this space that I've started using.
-Tools like [ClickHouse](https://clickhouse.com/) and [Apache Preset](https://preset.io/) are really remarkable tools that I feel need more exposure.
+Systems like [ClickHouse](https://clickhouse.com/) and [Apache Preset](https://preset.io/) are really remarkable and I feel need more exposure.

 ### Photography